 No results found matching your search criteria.
 Showing all properties instead.

-Of course onsen isn't just used for bathing; the Ogama cooking onsen is used buy the villagers to cook local mountain vegetables and the famous Nozawana.
+Of course, Onsen isn't just used for bathing; the Ogama cooking onsen is used by the villagers to cook local mountain vegetables and the famous Nozawana.

 You're running a web browser we don't fully support.
 Please upgrade it for a better experience.